vmware-tanzu/velero/design/secrets.md

 This could be achieved by modifying the existing function to [run a restic command](https://github.com/vmware-tanzu/velero/blob/main/pkg/restic/repository_manager.go#L237-L290).
 This function already sets environment variables for the restic process depending on which storage provider is being used.

-#### Including the credentials file path in the `config` map

-There is some overlap with the previous approach in that it will involve retrieving the secret for the BSL/VSL being used and serializing it to disk.
-Instead of setting the necessary environment variable for the plugin process, the `config` map for the BSL/VSL will be modified to include an addiitional entry with the path to the credentials file.
-This will be passed through when [initializing the BSL/VSL](https://github.com/vmware-tanzu/velero/blob/main/pkg/plugin/velero/object_store.go#L27-L30) and it will be the responsibility of the plugin to use the passed credentials when starting a session.
-For an example of how this would affect the AWS plugin, see [this PR](https://github.com/vmware-tanzu/velero-plugin-for-aws/pull/69).

 #### Include the details of the secret in `config` map passed to a plugin

-This approach is like the previous one, however instead of the Velero process being responsible for serializing the file to disk prior to invoking the plugin, the `Credential SecretKeySelector` details will be passed through to the plugin.
+This approach is like the selected approach of passing the credentials file via the `config` map, however instead of the Velero process being responsible for serializing the file to disk prior to invoking the plugin, the `Credential SecretKeySelector` details will be passed through to the plugin.
 It will be the responsibility of the plugin to fetch the secret from the Kubernetes API and perform the necessary steps to make it available for use when creating a session, for example, serializing the contents to disk, or evaluating the contents and adding to the process environment.

 This approach has an additional burden on the plugin author over the previous approach as it requires the author to create a client to communicate with the Kubernetes API to retrieve the secret.

-## Backwards compatibility

-For now, regardless of the approaches used above, we will still support the existing workflow.

-Users will be able to set credentials during install and a secret will be created for them.
-This secret will still be mounted into the Velero pods and the appropriate environment variables set.
-This will allow users to use versions of plugins which haven't yet been updated to use credentials directly, such as with many community created plugins.

-Multiple credential handling will only be used in the case where a particular BSL/VSL has been modified to use an existing secret.

-## Security Considerations

-Although the handling of secrets will be similar to how credentials are currently managed within Velero, care must be taken to ensure that any new code does not leak the contents of secrets, for example, including them within logs.
+Although it would be the responsibility of the plugin to serialize the credential and use it directly, Velero would still be responsible for serializing the secret so that it could be used with the restic controllers as in the selected approach.